This post contains affiliate links.

 This is the large-scale effect.

 The same effect is true on a small scale and can be observed in your personal life.

-By reducing your stuff, you save time, money and declutter your life—the small-scale effect.
+By reducing your stuff, you save time, and money and declutter your life—the small-scale effect.

-Whist reducing is great and brings many benefits; I suggest not flooding the market with more unwanted stuff.
+Whist reduction is great and brings many benefits; I suggest not flooding the market with more unwanted stuff.

 Instead, reduce gradually over time by not just replacing old for new (it’s a habit), and remember to say no to freebies.